 Finding No Answers in the Marriage Books

 For years in the past, I read everything I could on marriage.
-I see now that, while dozens of books described the behaviors of ADHD and how relationally damaging they could be, none of them suggested the behaviors were attributable to something biological.
-Gina writes,
+I see now that dozens of books described the behaviors of ADHD—but did not name them as such.
+They also described in detail how relationally damaging they could be.
+But none of them suggested the behaviors were attributable to something biological—namely, ADHD.

 [M]ost of these books offer scant advice other than coping, detaching, or leaving.
 Some books even blame readers’ dysfunction for making such bad choices in a mate, and others insist that these troubling mates act willfully and are consciously abusive.